georgexyz19/georgexyz.com/content/posts/linux-mint-applications.md

 The Resize and Crop functions are neat when you are emailing a photo to someone.
 The other useful editing function is to *Delete Metadata* of a photo before posting it online.
-It is always a good idea to remove the metadata of photos from your cell phon:.
+It is always a good idea to remove the metadata of photos from your cell phone.

 <div style="max-width:800px">
   <img class="img-fluid pb-3" src="/images/lm-apps/pix-edit.png"